yargs/yargs/docs/api.md

 `args`: An array of the words in the command line to complete.

-`done`: The callback to be called with the resulting completions.
+`done`: Optional callback which will be invoked with `err`, or the resulting completions.

+If no `done` callback is provided, `getCompletion` returns a promise that resolves with the completions.

 For example: